-The Panel considered the woman was shown standing in a way which accentuated the product.
-The Panel considered that the depiction of a woman modelling lingerie was not a depiction which lowered the model in character or quality.
+The Panel considered the women were shown standing in a way which accentuated the product.
+The Panel considered that the depiction of women modelling lingerie was not a depiction which lowered the model in character or quality.

-The Panel considered that the depiction of the model did not lower the character or quality of the model and did not use sexual appeal in a manner that was degrading of the model.
+The Panel considered that the depiction of the models did not lower the character or quality of the models and did not use sexual appeal in a manner that was degrading of the models.